Skip to main content

 If there’s one thing people love about New Year’s Eve, it’s the chance to throw a party that sets the tone for the year ahead.
 If you sell festive clothing, snacks and drinks, or other party gear, this is where your ecommerce brand can step in, positioning your products as must-haves for making the celebration special.

 Let’s say you’re a clothing brand.
 Which of your statement pieces might be perfect for a New Year’s Eve glam look?
 Think shimmering dresses, dapper suits, or accessories that add sparkle to any outfit, and use language that taps into the celebratory mood: “Shine brighter than the ball drop!” or “Step into the new year in style.”
 Or, if you’re in the food and beverage niche, position your products as go-to party starters.

 Here, see how charcuterie brand Boarderie’s New Year’s Eve campaign showcases a perfect centerpiece for a New Year’s Eve celebration.
-It even taps into FOMO by clearly stating that these boards are almost sold out, prompting the audience to place their orders quickly.
+The brand even taps into FOMO by clearly stating that these boards are almost sold out, prompting the audience to place their orders quickly.

 Image shows a New Year’s marketing campaign from charcuterie brand Boarderie, featuring a photo of someone placing one of their signature boards on the table next to a glass of champagne and the headline, “final hours to reserve New Years Eve boards” with a “shop now” CTA.
 The email copy reads, “ring in 2024 in style: NYE boards are almost sold out.
 Order by midnight tonight to ensure delivery by 12/30,” with a “reserve your board CTA.”
 At the end of the email is a section encouraging subscribers to send a gift card to a loved one.